-Taking into account the partnership's identified improvement priorities and self-assessment reports, and any information already held by Estyn, the reporting inspector will plan the inspection and allocate responsibilities to members of the inspection team.
+Taking into account the college's identified improvement priorities and self-assessment reports, and any information already held by Estyn, the reporting inspector will plan the inspection and allocate responsibilities to members of the inspection team.

-Inspections involve observations community venues, college or other locations, including online sessions as appropriate) of teaching and training, including learner walks and other work of learners.
+Inspections involve observations of teaching, including learning walks and scrutiny of learners' work.